Dreamtowards/Ethertum/README.md

 ## Development

-Any advice / code-review / PR is welcome.
+Any advice / code-review / PR is quite welcome.

 ### Showcase